lukecd/gmammoth/README.md

 Celestia is a modular blockchain network.
 It separates the consensus and data availability aspects of blockchain architecture from execution, allowing for more scalable and flexible blockchain deployments.
 By handling data availability as a specialized service, Celestia enables the creation of sovereign rollups and modular blockchain applications with improved scalability.

 ### Astria Flame Testnet
 Astria Flame is a high-performance testnet that useds Celestia's data availability layer.
-It implements a unique "shared sequencer" architecture that:
+It implements a unique shared sequencer architecture that:
 - Provides fast transaction finality
 - Ensures fair transaction ordering
 - Enables seamless cross-chain communication